Query APIs

 💡

-Also, it is expected that collection_name refers to the string value that contains the name of your collection, and doc_id refers to the string value that contains the unique identifier of a document from the collection.
+collection_name refers to the string value that contains the name of your collection, and doc_id refers to the string value that contains the unique identifier of a document from the collection.

 get / cget